A part-time seasonal job can be a great way to make some extra cash, or simply get your foot in the door of a great company.

 Some retail jobs not only provide extra income, but also give you access to employee discounts you can use when shopping for gifts.
 Plus, seasonal work can turn into a permanent position.

 But you better get to work on getting hired right now.
 Companies already are holding job fairs and recruiting seasonal workers.

 Here are some tips to help snag your holiday job:

 1. Start applying right now

 Employers need to get their staffs in position long before Black Friday, so they’re already hiring.
-Many have already held job fairs.
-Nearly three-quarters of seasonal jobs are filled in October, so if you’re interested, don’t waste another minute.
+Some have held job fairs.
+So, if you’re interested, don’t waste another minute.